 Finasteride.
 If you’re experiencing male pattern baldness, it’s a name you should know.
-Finasteride is one of only two FDA-approved products to treat hair loss and promote hair regrowth.
+And that’s because finasteride is one of only two FDA-approved products to treat hair loss and promote hair regrowth.

 Finasteride is a prescription tablet that is used to treat hereditary hair loss.
-It is probably best known by its trade name, Propecia.
+It is probably best known by its trade names: Propecia®.

-If you’re experiencing male pattern baldness, finasteride can both slow hair loss and help your hair regrow thicker on the crown and the middle of scalp.
-You should see results within three months of taking this oral medication once a day.
+If you’re experiencing male pattern baldness, taking finasteride tablets daily can both slow hair loss and help your hair regrow thicker on the crown and in the middle of your scalp.
+Most guys start to see results within three months of taking it.

 Yes!
-Clinical trials found that a daily dose of one-milligram of finasteride halted hair loss in 86% of men, while 65% experienced a significant increase in hair growth.
+Clinical trials found that a daily dose of finasteride 1mg halted hair loss in 86% of men, while 65% experienced a significant increase in hair growth.

 The key is that you have to remember to take it daily (here a few easy tips on building this habit).